 Wildlife in Selous National Park

-With such an extensive area, the Selous Game Reserve is twice the size of the popular Serengeti National Park in Tanzania, and three times bigger than South Africa’s Kruger National Park.
-The reserve was designated the UNESCO world heritage site in the year 1982, for its rich wildlife diversity and uninterrupted nature.
+With such an extensive area, the Selous Game Reserve is twice the size of the popular Serengeti National Park in Tanzania and three times bigger than South Africa’s Kruger National Park.
+The reserve was designated a UNESCO World Heritage Site in 1982 for its rich wildlife diversity and uninterrupted nature.

 The vast Selous Game Reserve